svilupp/PromptingTools.jl/README.md

 # AIMessage("The capital of Spain is Madrid.")
 ```

+> [!TIP]
-Pro tip: Use after-string-flags to select the model to be called, eg, `ai"What is the capital of France?"gpt4` (use `gpt4t` for the new GPT-4 Turbo model).
+> Use after-string-flags to select the model to be called, eg, `ai"What is the capital of France?"gpt4` (use `gpt4t` for the new GPT-4 Turbo model).
 Great for those extra hard questions!

 For more complex prompt templates, you can use handlebars-style templating and provide variables as keyword arguments: